ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 that showed up on-chain was the opening and closing transaction.

 Alice and Bob lived happily ever after.

+Thanks for reading!
+As always, if anything is unclear or incorrect, feel free to leave a comment down below.

 [open-chans-post]: ../../posts/open_channel_pre_taproot
 [tap-chan-txs]: ../../posts/taproot-chan-txs